3.2. Basic Line Plots

 • ’^’ upward-pointing triangle

-Did you notice that there is no longer a line?
-If you specify a marker, the default line style is none.
-Add a dash (-) to the marker style to also plot a line.
+If the only plot specification is a marker, the default line style is none.
+Add a line style, such as a dash (-), to the marker style to also plot a line.

 The grid command adds or removes a grid to your plot: